Bar formation and evolution in the cosmological context: Inputs from the Auriga simulations: Bar properties evolution

 The right panel of Fig.~\ref{fig:barfrac} shows the bar fraction as a function of lookback time in two stellar mass bins, with masses greater than, and smaller than $M_{\star}=5\times 10^{10} \rm{M}_{\odot}$.
 The right $y$-axis and grey line indicate the fraction of galaxies in the low mass bin.
 We find that the bar fraction is higher in the high mass bin at all lookback times at which these galaxies exist in our sample.
 This emphasizes that at all times, bars are more common in massive galaxies.
 These findings seem to be compatible with the mass downsizing hypothesis, i.e. that more massive galaxies form bars first (see for example \citealt{Shethetal2008}), but as we show below, this does not necessarily imply a straightforward correlation between the stellar mass of the galaxy and bar formation time. \\

-\textbf{Mass Downsizing and Correlations with $t_{\rm bf}$:} In the top panel of Fig.~\ref{fig:bars_vs_fbd} we show the bar strength at $z=0$ as a function of the bar formation time.
+\textbf{Mass Build-Up and Bar Formation Time} In the top panel of Fig.~\ref{fig:bars_vs_fbd} we show the bar strength at $z=0$ as a function of the bar formation time.
 We find a weak correlation between the bar strength at $z=0$ and the age (or formation time) of the bar, indicating that older bars tend to be slightly stronger.
-In the bottom panel of the Figure we show the bar formation time as a function of the time at which the galaxy becomes baryon dominated (see Section \ref{sec:analysis} for details).
+In the second panel of the figure we show the bar formation time as a function of the time at which the galaxy becomes baryon dominated (see Section \ref{sec:analysis} for details).
 We see that there is a correlation between these quantities, suggesting that galaxies form a bar when the galaxy passes a threshold of baryon-dominance (and see also Section \ref{sec:baryondom}).